Views from the Eiffel Tower

 3. Louvre Museum

 The Louvre is said to be the largest museum in the world.
-Whether true or not, it ranks as one of Paris' most important museums in Europe and the world.
+Whether true or not, it ranks as one of the most important Parisian museums in Europe and the world.
 Originally this was the former residence of the kings of France.
-Today, the Louvre museum exhibits more than 38,000 pieces of art, and some of the Louvre's finest paintings are also the finest in the world.
+Today, the Louvre museum exhibits over 38,000 pieces of art, and some of the Louvre's finest paintings are also the finest in the world.

 4. Les Invalides

-Subtly to the southeast of the Tower you can see Les Invalides whose 107-metre-high golden dome is striking from different parts of the city (imagine from the Eiffel Tower).
+Subtly to the southeast of the Tower you can appreciate Les Invalides whose 107-metre high golden dome is striking from different parts of the city (Imagine from the Eiffel Tower).

-The grand complex of Les Invalides on the left bank is easily recognisable by its magnificent dome, and its decent height and close proximity to the tower means you can appreciate this incredible palace from any floor of the building, although the first floor (115 metres) is the best place to do so.
-It is undoubtedly one of the best buildings to see in Paris.
+The large Les Invalides complex on the left bank is easily recognisable by its magnificent dome.
+Its decent height and proximity to the tower will allow you to appreciate this incredible palace from any floor of the building, although it is best viewed from the first floor (115 metres).
+Definitely one of the best buildings to see in Paris.

-It was originally built by Louis XIV to house the homeless and wounded veterans of the king's army.
-Today, the Hôtel des Invalides is famous for housing the tomb of the French emperor Napoleon Bonaparte.
+Fun fact: it was originally built by Louis XIV to house the homeless and wounded veterans of the king's army.
+Today, the Hôtel des Invalides is famous for housing the tomb of French Emperor Napoleon Bonaparte.

 5. Champs de Mars

-South of the Eiffel Tower and only 482 metres away, you can see this brilliant and very famous park.
-In fact, you'll be able to see it from almost any point of the Parisian building.
+South of the Eiffel Tower and only 482 metres away you can see this brilliant and very famous park.
+You'll be able to see it from almost any point of the Parisian building.

-Although from the Tower it looks just like a green area, this open area has witnessed important events, such as different revolutionary acts or the massacre of 1791.
+Although it looks like a green area from the Tower, this open area has witnessed important events, such as different revolutionary acts or the massacre of 1791.
 If you're visiting Paris in spring, the park is a real treat, and it's surrounded by restaurants near the Eiffel Tower, in case you get a bit peckish from the spectacular views.

 6. Notre-Dame

 Notre-Dame is just east of the tower and stands 69 metres high.
-However, it is 130 metres long and 48 metres wide.
+Although its dimensions are 130 metres long and 48 metres wide.
 Given its location, it is advisable to choose a good day to be able to appreciate it properly from the tower.
 In any case, I recommend that you climb to the top of the tower (276 metres) to get a good view of this historic cathedral.

 7. Pont Alexandre III

-Pont Alexandre III located to the northeast, not far from the Grand Palais (hence you may see them both in the same plane), is another of the most important monuments to see from the top of the tower.
+Pont Alexandre III located to the northeast, not far from the Grand Palais (hence you may see the two in the same plane), is another of the most important monuments to see from the top of the tower.

 The bridge is made of a single-span steel arch, an incredible engineering masterpiece of the time.
 The decoration of the bridge is simply spectacular thanks to its four 55-foot (17 m) columns, with golden winged horses on top at opposite ends of the structure.
 Beautiful black chandelier, cherubs and other decorative elements make this bridge an impressive construction, chosen by many as the backdrop for their wedding photos.
 Although it must be said that from the tower you will only appreciate some of these details.